jcreollo00/jcreollo00.github.io/essays/SmaterQuestions.md

 ## Example of a Not Smart Question

-However, while scrolling through StackOverflow I did notice quite a couple examples of what not to do when it comes to asking questions.
+While the smart question had every principle from Raymond's article, I also found a question that demonstrates the opposite.
 One of these came in the form of C sharp question, asking "C# '+=' Operator".
-Notice that this is not a clear subject line, and moreso gives a vague, less informative question.
+Notice that this is not a clear subject line, and instead gives a vague, less informative question.
 As I continue to search for the real issue within this question, it is finally stated at the end of the post stating "What function does this operator perform?".
-It is worth it to note that this post was 11 years old, yet during this time the internet still provited simple answers for asking these type of not smart questions.
-Within the post there is some code provided, but with how simple and lazy this question is it shows no prior effort to even attempting to solve this issue on their own.
+Notably this post was 11 years old, yet during this time the internet still provited simple answers for asking these type of not smart questions.
+Within the post there is some code provided, but with how simple and lazy this question is it shows no prior effort to even solve the issue independently.
 This question could have simply been posted rather, on google where it would've gave a clear and concise response to what the "+=" operator does in CSharp.
 This is the link to the [Not Smart Question](https://stackoverflow.com/questions/25824057/c-sharp-operator).
 This post was given two answers, one displaying how the user who posted this post needs to learn the basics before posting on StackOverflow, and the other gave a generous response simply telling the new developer what the "+=" operator does, as google would've provided as well.
 Overall this question lacks any of the principles, and ends up being a reflection of the user's laziness or lack of clarity.